The Microsoft Azure Fundamentals AZ-900 exam is the first stepping stone on the Microsoft Azure cloud certification

 Additional Training Resources

 I've been a loyal Pluralsight subscriber for many years now and so naturally I also used Pluralsight as part of my preparation for the exam.
 If you haven't heard of it, it's essentially an all-you-can-eat online IT training suite covering almost any topic you can think of … from the Azure cloud, to database management, web development, DevOps … and much more.

-Should you already have a subscription then I recommend checking out this video which provides an overview of Azure.
-However if you don’t have a subscription, then I recommend you take the FREE 10 day trial to pass the exam.
+If you already have a subscription then I recommend checking out this video which provides an overview of Azure.
+If you don't have one, you can use the below link to access a FREE 10 day trial to use Pluralsight to help you pass the exam.

 Additionally, Microsoft also provides an Official Exam Reference Book for the AZ-900 exam which covers all the essential topics contained in the exam.
 If you prefer studying studying from a physical book then it might be an option for you to consider.